A Systematic Survey of Blockchained Federated Learning: Challenges and Future Research directions

 In FlC-BCFL model, miners and clients are different devices, and the cost calculation needs to be based on different roles.
 For miners, a significant amount of computations will be used to run consensus protocols, i.e., mining, which is an arithmetic-intensive process, so light-weight consensus protocols can be designed to reduce the computational difficulty.
 In addition, the overall cost can be lower by reducing the cost of data verification.
 For clients, reducing the number of training sessions while ensuring the training quality can reduce the cost.

 The training cost of the model is not only related to the accuracy of the global model, but also affects the security of the whole BCFL model.
 For example, if the difficulty of generating blocks is reduced or the process of verification is simplified, although the computational cost can be reduced, it may lead to security problems.
-In addition, from the overall perspective of BCFL, the blockchain and FL need to operate in a coordinated manner, and how to allocate resources will also affect the computational cost.
+In addition, from the overall perspective of BCFL, the blockchain and FL need to operate in a coordinated manner, and the methods of allocating resources will also affect the computational cost.
 Therefore, computational cost is a topic that needs to be addressed gradually in future research.